uppedtrout/Better-config/README.md

 Know that HUMWAWA and PAZUZU are brothers.
 HUMAWAW is the eldest, who rides upon a silent, whispering wind and claims the flocks for his own, by which sign you shall know that PAZUZU will come.
-And this is the Sigil of PAZUZU by which he is constrained to come:Downloaded from www.holybooks.com Of all the Gods and Spirits of Abomination, there can be no use or gain to call upon AZAG-THOTH, as he is Surely Mad.
+And this is the Sigil of PAZUZU by which he is constrained to come:
+Of all the Gods and Spirits of Abomination, there can be no use or gain to call upon AZAG-THOTH, as he is Surely Mad.
 Rendered sightless in the Battle, he is Lord of CHAOS, and the priest can find little use for him.
 He is also too powerful to control once